-- A refers to APHA, Standard Methods for the Examination of Water and Wastewater, 16th Edition

-- E refers to EPA's 1979 Methods for Chemical Analysis of Water and Wastes - for Inorganic Analyses

-- E refers to EPA's 1979 Methods for Organic Chemical Analysis of Municipal and Industrial Wastes - for Organic Analyses

-- S refers to SW846, 3rd edition
+- A refers to APHA, Standard Methods for the Examination of Water and Wastewater, 16th Edition - E refers to EPA's 1979 Methods for Chemical Analysis of Water and Wastes - for Inorganic Analyses - E refers to EPA's 1979 Methods for Organic Chemical Analysis of Municipal and Industrial Wastes - for Organic Analyses - S refers to SW846, 3rd edition batch of analysis.
+Acceptance Criteria - must be within 10% of the true value, except where EPA methods state otherwise.

 - D refers to ASTM

 - M Method has been modified

 - refers to Other Reference